mindedtech/config/README.md

 ## Dev Container Features

-To include the feature to a **dev container** you have to add the following key to the project :
+To include the feature to a **dev container** you have to add the following key to the project:

 ```
 "features": {